 Hands-on agriculture & food systems education for middle & high school students

 The Indian Valley Organic Farm & Garden aims to provide 450 middle and high school students annually with hands-on garden projects and food systems/sustainability lessons designed to teach them about the interconnectedness of healthy food, environmental sustainability, public health, and related career opportunities.
 Students will take part through school field trips and community service days.
 Student garden projects and food systems/sustainability lessons will be led by UC Cooperative Extension Master Gardeners, local farmers, and other community partners.
 To volunteer at the Farm, contact our volunteer hotline at 415 454-4554 ext.
-276. For any group of 10 people or more who want to visit and tour the Farm, please register at 415-720-2051.
+276.

 Community learning opportunities